apache/directory-site/source/fortress/load-testing.md

 # Fortress Load Testing

 Fortress uses Apache Jmeter, driven by the Apache Maven Jmeter plugin.
-Typical tests insert millions of entries and processing authentication and authorization requests.
+Typical tests insert millions of entries and process authentication and authorization requests at very high throughput rates.
+For production deployments, it's not unusual to run tests for many days, even weeks, to verify that the environment can handle the expected loads, over time, without degradation or faults.

+How fast/long can it run?
+Take it for a test drive in your env and find out.

-Uses cases supported:
+## Use cases supported:

 * Add User
 * Update User
 * Delete User
 * Check User

-Instructions to run load tests:
+### Instructions to run the Load Tests

 #### 1. Load the security policy